The Bankrate promise

-What makes distracted driving so dangerous is how it impacts our ability to drive.
+What makes distracted driving so dangerous is how it impacts our ability to make safe driving decisions.
 For example, drivers focusing on their phones more than the road might not see someone stop abruptly, resulting in delayed reaction time and an accident.

 Distracted driving statistics

-The Centers for Disease Control (CDC) states when you look down to text or read a text for five seconds at 55 miles per hour, it is the same as driving across a football field without looking at the road.
-What makes this illustration even more troublesome is that in 2019, 39% of high school students admitted to sending an email or text while driving.
+The Centers for Disease Control states when you look down to text or read a text for five seconds at 55 miles per hour, it is the same as driving across a football field without looking at the road.
+What makes this illustration even more troublesome is that in 2019, 39 percent of high school students admitted to sending an email or text while driving.

 Not only does distracted driving have an impact on those driving, but it also affects pedestrians.
-The Governor’s Highway Safety Association states in 2018, 6,200 walkers were killed on U.S. roads, marking a 28-year high.
+Reports from the Insurance Institute of Highway Safety show 7,388 pedestrian fatalities in 2021, an 80 percent increase since 2009, when pedestrian deaths were at their lowest.
 “Pedestrian deaths, which typically occur at crosswalks and intersections, are also going up due to distracted drivers.
 It is a growing crisis with deadly consequences,” states Adams.